 If additional oil is needed, refer to Specifications for proper crankcase lubricant.
-Fill to the FULL mark.
+Fill up to, but not above, the FULL (F) mark on the dipstick.

-IMPORTANT: DO NOT overfill crankcase (oil above FULL level) as this CAN result in engine overheating, loss of power, and possible engine damage.
+IMPORTANT: DO NOT overfill the crankcase (oil above "F" mark) as this CAN result in engine overheating, loss of power, and possible engine damage.

-Changing Engine Crankcase Oil/Oil Filter
+Changing Engine Crankcase Oil

-Change the engine crankcase oil and filter after every 100 hours of operation as follows:
+Change the engine crankcase oil after every 100 hours of operation as follows:

 - Park the mower on a level surface with the engine stopped.
 The engine oil should be warm before draining.
-If not warm from operation, start the engine and run a few minutes to warm the oil. - Before removing the dipstick, clean the area around it to keep any dirt or debris out of the engine. - 3.
-Remove the dipstick and oil drain plug, and drain the oil into a suitable container.
+If not warm from operation, start the engine and run a few minutes to warm the oil. - Before removing the dipstick, clean the area around it to keep any dirt or debris out of the engine. - Remove the dipstick and oil drain plug, and drain oil into a suitable container.
 Be sure to allow ample time for complete drainage.

-Oil Drain Location (View from Lower Left Side of Tractor)
+Oil Drain Location (View from Lower Right Side of Tractor)

-Dipstick and Oil Fill Locations (View from Above the Left Side of Tractor)
+Dipstick (Oil Fill) Location (View from Above Right Side of Tractor)